 Despite being the nation’s most arid state, new farmers and new types of farmers are springing up all over the Nevada.
 Since 2007 Nevada has been ranked second among states to add new farmers, a 32% increase since 2007.
 New types of farmers are springing up from north to south as hydroponics is attracting some of the nation’s largest hydroponic companies to our state.
 Aquaponics is on the rise across the state also.
 We have a new organic certifying agency.
 Basin and Range Organics, was formed to certify the increasing number of organic producers.

 It’s hard to imagine so much innovation and growth in such a dry state.
 A State where approximately 86% of the land is controlled by public land agencies.
 Yet, our farmers and ranchers find ways to grow things here!

 None of these great Ag stories would be possible without the mission of the Farm Service Agency (FSA).
 The FSA provides a safety net to producers in times of natural disasters and also provides loan monies to eligible producers.
 Strong farms and ranches play a key role in the economic success and sustainability in our rural communities.
 Our staff implemented the 2014 New Farm Bill in near record time.

 In addition to our County Offices, our County Committees ensure that farm and ranch voices will be heard through its grassroots structure and approach.
 Together, we will protect the Ag Culture across our state.

 The Farm Service Agency in Nevada is headquartered in Reno.
-There are seven county offices primarily located in USDA Service Centers serving 2,829 farms across the State.
-The seven offices are located in Elko, Ely, Fallon, Lovelock, Minden, Winnemucca and Yerington.
+There are six county offices primarily located in USDA Service Centers serving 2,829 farms across the State.
+The six offices are located in Elko, Ely, Fallon, Lovelock, Winnemucca and Yerington.